The Tate Conjecture for even dimensional Gushel-Mukai varieties in characteristic $p\geq 5$: Cohomology of -dimensional Gushel--Mukai varieties

 As the outer terms vanish by Proposition~\ref{prop:CohomGr} it follows that $H^3\bigl(\Omega^2_{\Grass}(-1)|_Y \bigr) = 0$.
 By \eqref{ses:OmYOmGr} with $i=2$ and $m=-1$ we find that

 is injective.
 Now consider the commutative diagram

-(with $\omega_Y = \scrO_Y(-3)$), in which the vertical maps come from the sequences~\eqref{ses:OmYOmGr}.
+(with $\omega_Y = \scrO_Y(-3)$), where the vertical maps come from the sequences~\eqref{ses:OmYOmGr}.
 By Serre duality the bottom row is a perfect pairing.
-Further, $h^4\bigl(Y,\Omega^1_Y(-1)\bigr) = h^{2,4}(X) = 1$.
+Further, we have $h^4\bigl(Y,\Omega^1_Y(-1)\bigr) = h^{2,4}(X) = 1$.
 It now follows that the rightmost vertical map is an isomorphism (otherwise it would be zero, but this gives a contradiction), and it follows that

 Combining this with the last part of Lemma~\ref{lem:HijX}, this gives what we want. \end{proof}